CartoDB/cartoframes/docs/developer-center/guides/04-Quickstart.md

 pip install --pre cartoframes
 ```

-If you want to know more about this, check out the [installation guide](/developers/cartoframes/guides/Install-CARTOframes-in-your-Notebooks) first.
+If you want to know other ways to install it, check out the [installation guide](/developers/cartoframes/guides/Install-CARTOframes-in-your-Notebooks) first.

 #### Spatial analysis scenario